 Having licenses in multiple states can work with a strategic plan for how you’ll drive business and achieve sustained success.
 Your law firm business plan should outline items like your goals, how you’ll manage your law firm finances and legal billing, the methods in which you’ll attract business with a law firm marketing strategy, and more.

-Pro Tip: Unsure how your firm fares against the completion?
+Pro Tip: Unsure how your firm fares against the competition?
 Take PracticePanther’s Law Firm Growth Quiz to understand your growth profile and gain a roadmap of resources geared towards achieving long-term growth.

 Benefits of Practicing as A Multi-State Lawyer